JohnFLand/Rule-Logging-and-State-Checker/README.md

 ### Column Buttons and Custom Settings

 Each table has its own set of hide-column buttons.
-Persistent defaults for both tables can be set in the **Custom Row and Column Settings** sections in the app; changes take effect after clicking Done — no rescan needed.
+Persistent defaults for both tables can be set in the **Custom Row and Column Settings** sections immediately below each table; changes take effect after clicking Done — no rescan needed.

 ---